alexmurray/ubuntu-security-podcast/content/episode/episode-178.md

 ## Overview {#overview}

-You can't test your way out of security vulnerabilties (at least when writing your code in C), plus we cover security updates for Intel Microcode, vim, Wayland, the Linux kernel, SQLite and more.
+You can't test your way out of security vulnerabilities (at least when writing your code in C), plus we cover security updates for Intel Microcode, vim, Wayland, the Linux kernel, SQLite and more.